nathants/posts/002_scaling_python_data_processing_horizontally/readme.md

 sys     0m0.933s
 ```

-step 3 will merge the results. this pipeline runs locally on a single core.
+step 3 will merge the results. this pipeline runs locally on a single core after fetching results from all machines with [rsync](https://wiki.archlinux.org/index.php/Rsync).

 ```python
 # merge_results.py